Microsoft SPLA Explained: Everything You Need to Know

 It's a licensing program that lets service providers use Microsoft software for hosting.
 SaaS vendors can use it to deliver their applications running on Microsoft servers.

 With SPLA, you can offer Microsoft products in a pay-as-you-go model.
-It means that your customers can pay for the use of software monthly.
+Your customers can pay monthly for the use of the software.
 And there is no need to buy licenses upfront.

 What is a SPLA license?